monsoon53/RLCodeTest-SOLID/README.md

 ## Maturity Data Calculations ##
 * Should we need to accommodate more policy types then we have an Open/Closed Principle violation in MaturityDataService:
-  * The rules are different in each policy type for calculating Management Fee Percentage and Discretionary Bonus Eligibility.
+  * The rules are different in each policy type for calculating Management Fee Percentage and Discretionary Bonus Eligibility – we need a way to be able to add additional policy types without changing the code in MaturityDataService
   * Additional project/class library Layer added - RLCodeTest.PolicyTypes
     * Interface – IPolicyType
     * Abstract class – BasePolicyType